 Gloves are an essential cold weather item.
 There are insulated, waterproof styles great for skiing and other snow sports, as well as soft pairs and sleek leather options made for everyday wear.
 In the interest of helping you find the right gloves for your money, FN did some research and compiled a list of our favorite women’s gloves on the market.
 We included a selection of casual to dressier styles, many of which feature touchscreen abilities so you can wear them while texting.

 For more than 75 years, Footwear News has been the shoe authority.
 Our coverage spans top industry news, retail trends, head-to-toe fashion, athletic and outdoor analysis and more.
 Footwear News’ global network of editors has carefully curated all product selections featured using our expansive brand knowledge and thorough research to find quality, long-lasting items.
 If you purchase an independently reviewed product or service through a link on our website, we may receive an affiliate commission.

 1. MCTi Ski Gloves

-Pros: A waterproof TPU insert wicks away moisture and a 100% knitted polyester lining keeps hands warm and dry.
-Reinforced PU leather on the palm and between the thumb and index finger enhances grip and durability.
-Elastic wrist leashes allow you to hang them almost anywhere when you’re not wearing them.
-Adjustable wrist straps allow you to get the perfect fit.
-These also have three touchscreen fingers and come in four colors.
+Pros: A soft knit, moisture-wicking interior keeps hands cozy and dry.
+PU leather on the palm and between the thumb and index finger enhances grip and durability.
+Wrist leashes allow for easy hanging storage.
+They have three touchscreen fingers and come in four colors.

 Cons: Some may find them a little big.